MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

-Read the [Cost Optimization design principles](../cost-optimization/principles.md) to understand the approaches for achieving those goals and understand the tradeoffs necessary in technical design choices related to Azure Virtual Machines and the environment them run in.
+The [Cost Optimization design principles](../cost-optimization/principles.md) provide high-level design strategy for achieving those goals and understand the tradeoffs necessary in technical design choices related to Azure Virtual Machines and the environment them run in.

 ##### Design checklist